Jason3x/wifi-toggle/README.md

 # wifi-toggle v2.0
-New script to turn off wifi, not just down like my old script for devices with built-in wifi Add icons Wi-Fi for all themes
+New script to turn off wifi, not just down like my old script for devices with built-in wifi.
+Add icons Wi-Fi for all themes

 # Installation